felikemath/research_projects/project4.md

 August, 2021

 ## Introduction
 In the Stanford Pre-Collegiate Summer Institutes for Artificial Intelligence program, I learnt the fundamentals of machine learning (ML) and deep learning (DL); in the _Tinovation Club_ of my high school, I learned how to build simple websites with HTML and CSS.
 Combining these skills, I was able to build an interesting demonstration that is educational and fun as well.
-In this project, I built several DL neuron network models for handwriting digit recognition and a webpage-based mobile application of these models, and compared accuracy performance between these models.
+In this project, I built several DL neural network models for handwriting digit recognition and a webpage-based mobile application of these models, and compared accuracy performance between these models.

 Click [**<span style="color:blue">here</span>**](#_results) to jump to see the result.

 ## Objectives
 The objectives of this projects include
-*   building and training 4 neuron networks for recognition of handwriting digits, from basic to more advanced.
+*   building and training 4 neural networks for recognition of handwriting digits, from basic to more advanced.
 *   building backend service that run the trained model for prediction and communicates with frontend interface for input and output.
 *   building frontend webpage-based application that takes user’s handwriting and communicate with the backend service.
-*   comparing the accuracy performance of these neuron network models.
+*   comparing the accuracy performance of these neural network models.

 ## Methods
-#### 1. The neuron network part
+#### 1. The neural network part
 ##### _1.1 The models_
-<p>There have been many good examples and tutorials online of using neuron networks for recognition of handwriting digits.
-In this project, I built 4 convolutional neuron networks, named Basic, Intermediate I, Intermediate II and Advanced, respectively and relatively, to represent different architecture complexity and techniques used in these networks (Figure 1).
+<p>There have been many good examples and tutorials online of using neural networks for recognition of handwriting digits.
+In this project, I built 4 convolutional neural networks, named Basic, Intermediate I, Intermediate II and Advanced, respectively and relatively, to represent different architecture complexity and techniques used in these networks (Figure 1).
 More specifically,</p>

 *   The Basic network consists of only 2 convolution layers with 5x5 kernels and ReLU activator, each followed by a MaxPooling layer for down-sampling.
 After the convolution blocks, the network also includes a flatten layer, two Dense layers and a SoftMax layer to generate output.
 *   The Intermediate-I network adds BatchNormalization layers after the convolution layers and the 1st Dense layer on top of the Basic network.